Acuña delivers winning single, Braves beat Marlins again

+ATLANTA (AP) — Ronald Acuña Jr. has found multiple ways to beat the Miami Marlins this year.
+He only wishes the season series wasn’t over.

+“Yeah, I definitely think it was an appropriate way and a fitting ending to the way we played the Marlins,” he said through a translator.
+“But I would have much rather hit a home run against them.”

-ATLANTA (AP) — Ronald Acuña Jr. hit an RBI single with two outs in the ninth inning and the Atlanta Braves won their fifth straight game, finishing off the Miami Marlins 3-2 on Thursday night.
+Acuña hit an RBI single with two outs in the ninth inning and the Atlanta Braves won their fifth straight game, finishing off the Marlins 3-2 on Thursday night.

 Freddie Freeman hit a tying homer in the eighth and the Braves sent Miami to its 12th road loss in a row, the longest streak in the majors this year.

 The NL East-leading Braves went 15-4 against the Marlins this year.
+Acuña hit .319 with nine homers and 18 RBIs in the season series.

+“More so I just wanted to leave it on the field and walk it off,” Acuña said.
+“I wanted us to get the win.
+I really didn’t care independently about which ballplayer did it.”

 Adeiny Hechavarría opened the Atlanta ninth with a double and later scored on Acuña’s single off Ryne Stanek (0-3).

 Freeman’s 34th homer, an opposite-field drive to left, came off Stanek, who lost his first decision since being acquired from Tampa Bay.
+Stanek threw a fastball down and away to Freeman.

+“I didn’t think it was that bad of a pitch,” Stanek said.
+“He just put a good swing on it.”

 Mark Melancon (5-2) faced four batters in the ninth to earn the win.